thirdiron/ci_postgres_docker_image/README.md

 # ci_postgres_docker_image

-Dockerfile to build the container we use in CI with postgres server and any extensions we use
+This repository contains the Dockerfile to build the container we use in CI with postgres server and any postgres extensions we use